Meet the Team

 Having travelled the world as a marine engineer with Shell Oil tankers, I joined Berni Inns as a manager (in London), going on to manage two large free houses and night clubs before I found an exciting opportunity with the fledgling Oake Manor Golf Club.

-I have now worked at Oake Manor for around 18 years, and have seen the business grow into what it is today.
+I started at Oake Manor in 1993 and have seen the business grow into what it is today.
 Every day is different, and it’s the variety of what we do that I like.
 The challenge is to try and keep the business we have as well as to think of other ways to grow it.
 That means keeping happy all those hungry and thirsty golfers, the loyal Sunday Carvery crowd and weekday lunchers, those who choose to celebrate a special event with us, and more recently all of those who look to Oake Manor for their weekend entertainment.

 In 2014 Ginny won the Somerset Business Awards, Young Business Employee of The Year.
 Oake Manor is very proud of this achievement and feels that Ginny thoroughly deserved it.